The Hammer Bullet was developed to provide

 Types of Hammer Bullets

-The different bullet lines that we have currently are the Sledge Hammer, Hammer Hunter, Target Hammer, and the DeadBlow Hammer.
+The different bullet lines that we have currently are the Shock Hammer, Hammer Hunter, Target Hammer, and the DeadBlow Hammer.
 We have a couple others that we are working on that will be coming in the future.

 The Hammer Hunter line is our long range or high bc line of bullets.
 This was the original line of bullets.
 These bullets all have 1.5mm hollow point and are typically 60%-70% weight retention.
-There is no drop off in terminal performance from the Sledge Hammers.
-The only difference that we see on game is the Sledge Hammer will open up slightly quicker.
+There is no drop off in terminal performance from the Shock Hammers.
+The only difference that we see on game is the Shock Hammer will open up slightly quicker.
 We designed the Hammer Hunter with the 1.5mm hp as it was the smallest that we could get reliable expansion.
 We tried 1mm hp but it would not always do what we wanted on game.
 Failure is not an option.
 As far as we know there is no report of a failure of the Hammer Hunter to expand on game.
-There is always that chance and the larger hollow point on the Sledge Hammers reduces that risk.
+There is always that chance and the larger hollow point on the Shock Hammers reduces that risk.

 I will be changing the name of the Heavy Hammers to Hammer Hunters.
 They are for all intents and purpose the same.
 They are bullets that we came up with for customers that had slow for caliber twist rifles.
 The goal here was to make as heavy a bullet as we could that still has the 1.5mm hollow point and still get as much bc as we could and maintain proper stability for good terminal performance.
 They typically have shortened boat tails and more baring surface to increase the weight to length ratio.